ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 Culture change is hard.
 It takes time and effort to change the way people are used to work.

-## Real Life Example
+## Real-World Example

+Let's look at an e-commerce organization that managed both buying and selling operations.
+Their systems included multiple interconnected systems: an e-commerce platform, warehouse management, order processing, product verification, and procurement systems, etc.

+The customer-facing systems handled hundreds of thousands of daily visitors, while internal tools served hundreds of employees.
+The platform processed thousands of orders daily, requiring reliable deployment practices to maintain system stability.
+Crashing the systems affected immediate revenue or halted the work of tens or hundreds of employees.

+### System Overview

-* 5-10 large systems including web frontend, backend, warehouse, data, scripts, custom tools and reporting modules.
+* 5-10 major systems including web frontend, backend, warehouse, data processing, scripts, custom tools, and reporting modules
-* Internal and customer-facing systems.
+* Both internal and customer-facing systems
-* 50 developers across 5+ teams.
+* 50 developers across 5+ teams
+* Teams organized around domains or products, including developers, designers, and product owners
+* Teams worked across multiple systems within their domain, rather than owning single systems
+* Tech stack: TypeScript, Python, PostgreSQL, Redis, React, Node.js, Kubernetes, GCP, GitHub

 ### Key Features

-* Larger Systems: Systems around single puposes.
+* Large Systems: Each system focused on a single purpose
-* Common "Micro" Services: Services that were used by multiple larger systems.
+* Common Services: Shared services used across multiple larger systems
-* Cross-service Communication: Synchronous and asynchronous communication.
+* Cross-service Communication: Mix of synchronous and asynchronous communication
-* Good and not so good architecture
+* Architecture Quality
-  * Feature Modules: Modular design for better developer experience.
+  * Feature Modules: Modular design for improved developer experience
-  * Lava Layers: Long lived systems with multiple different style per system.
+  * Lava Layers: Long-running systems with varying architectural styles
-* 3rd Party Integrations: Integration with external services.
+* Third-party Integrations: Connected with external services

 ### Tools

+* Monorepos: Repositories containing both application and infrastructure code, sometimes combining frontend and backend
-* CI: GitHub with Google Cloud CI/CD pipelines.
+* CI/CD: GitHub with Google Cloud pipelines
-* Monorepos: Some of the repository had all related code and deployment configurations.
-* Deployment: Kubernetes for container orchestration.
+* Deployment: Kubernetes for container orchestration
-* Monitoring: Implemented using commercial tools.
+* Monitoring: Commercial monitoring solutions

 ### Architecture

-This is only a high level overview of the architecture.
-It is not a complete picture, but gives you a general idea, that it was not a small or extremely simple system.

-External systems had hundreds of thousands of visitors per day.
-Internal systems had hundreds of users per day.
+This high-level overview provides a general understanding of the system's complexity, though it's not a complete picture.

 ![Architecture](/images/posts/continuous-deployment/architecture.png){: width="850" }

-No team was responsible for a single system, but each team worked on all or most of the systems.

-New functionality was often added with better practices in mind.
-Old working functionality was left as it was or was refactored only when the functionality was changed.
+New features were implemented using current best practices, while existing functionality was preserved and only refactored when changes were required.

-### Learnings
+### Key Learnings

+#### Fundamental Principle

 1. **Keep it Simple:** Do not overthink or overcomplicate the process.

-#### Organization
+#### Organizational Mindset

 1. **Speed Over Perfect Stability:** The organization must accept that faster deployments may occasionally cause issues, but the benefit is getting valuable changes to users more quickly.

-1. **Good Internal Communication:** Internal teams struggle with constantly changing internal tools, processes, and customer-facing functionality.
+2. **Good Internal Communication:** Internal teams struggle with constantly changing internal tools, processes, and customer-facing functionality.
 This can be mitigated with better communication (external communication should not be forgotten).

-1. **Embrace Rapid Change:** All teams, not just developers, must be comfortable with frequent updates.
+3. **Embrace Rapid Change:** All teams, not just developers, must be comfortable with frequent updates.
 Teams need to adapt their mindset to accept quickly changing functionality and be willing to make step-by-step changes to their processes.

-1. **Organization Priorities:** Don't let measurement targets slow down improvement.
+4. **Organization Priorities:** Don't let measurement targets slow down improvement.
 Sometimes achieving long-term goals requires accepting temporary process complexity or manual work.

 Note: These lessons apply beyond just Continuous Deployment - they reflect a broader mindset of iterative development and production testing.
 Start learning and testing as quickly as possible.

 #### Development

+##### Team and Process

 1. **Team Independence:** When a single team can make changes to any system, the whole process becomes simpler as less coordination is needed.

-1. **Trading Stability for Developer Experience:** While stability is important, we prioritize faster production updates and better developer experience.
+2. **Team Mentorship:** Teams need experienced developers to mentor and guide others.
+3. **No Separate QA:** Developers test with product specialists, designers, and product owners.

-1. **Product and QA Mindset:** Developers need to understand what they are building and why it matters for the product, so they can properly validate and verify functionality.
+4. **Product and QA Mindset:** Developers need to understand what they are building and why it matters for the product, so they can properly validate and verify functionality.

+##### Development Workflow

 1. **Faster Development:** Focus only on work that provides value.

-1. **Development Environment:** Developers need robust development environments for testing changes, including local instances, Docker, mock servers, up-to-date test data, and mock data.

-1. **Test Data for Feature Development:** Having proper test data is crucial for feature development.

-1. **More Minor Fixes:** Since commits aren't tied to complete features, team members frequently make small improvement commits.
+2. **More Minor Fixes:** Since commits aren't tied to complete features, team members frequently make small improvement commits.

-1. **Trust in Automation:** Have confidence that automated testing will catch most errors.

-1. **Manual Smoke Tests:** Manually verify changed functionality in production after deployment.

-1. **Accepting Failures:** It's acceptable to break things once, but not acceptable to repeat the same mistake.

-1. **Learn from Mistakes:** Use postmortems and retrospectives to learn from inevitable mistakes and improve processes.

-1. **Testing in Production:** Use parameter feature flags to safely test new features in production before full rollout.

-1. **No Separate QA:** Developers test with product specialists, designers, and product owners.

-1. **Quick Issue Resolution:** Address and fix issues immediately when discovered.

-1. **Branch Maintenance:** Keep feature branches synchronized with the main branch.
+3. **Branch Maintenance:** Keep feature branches synchronized with the main branch.
 Branches should be small and short lived.

-1. **Streamlined Review Process:** Code reviews need to be quick and efficient.
+4. **Streamlined Review Process:** Code reviews need to be quick and efficient.
 Review process is always too slow.
+5. **Version Compatibility:** New functionality must work with both current and upcoming versions to ensure smooth transitions.

+##### Quality and Testing

+1. **Development Environment:** Developers need robust development environments for testing changes, including local instances, Docker, mock servers, up-to-date test data, and mock data.
+2. **Test Data for Feature Development:** Having proper test data is crucial for feature development.
+3. **Trust in Automation:** Have confidence that automated testing will catch most errors.
+4. **Manual Smoke Tests:** Manually verify changed functionality in production after deployment.
+5. **Testing in Production:** Use parameter feature flags to safely test new features in production before full rollout.
+6. **Temporary Testing Environments:** Maintain separate testing environments when needed for collaboration with designers and other stakeholders.

+##### Maintenance and Improvement

+1. **Trading Stability for Developer Experience:** While stability is important, we prioritize faster production updates and better developer experience.
+2. **Quick Issue Resolution:** Address and fix issues immediately when discovered.
-1. **Pragmatic Code Quality:** Code merged to main branch doesn't need to be perfect - if it improves the current state, merge it and improve in future PRs.
+3. **Pragmatic Code Quality:** Code merged to main branch doesn't need to be perfect - if it improves the current state, merge it and improve in future PRs.
 Could it be better?
 Yes, but it's not a blocker.

-1. **Team Mentorship:** Teams need experienced developers to mentor and guide others.

-1. **Version Compatibility:** New functionality must work with both current and upcoming versions to ensure smooth transitions.

-1. **Regular Cleanup:** Dedicate time to maintaining and cleaning up the codebase.
+4. **Regular Cleanup:** Dedicate time to maintaining and cleaning up the codebase.

-1. **Temporary Testing Environments:** Maintain separate testing environments when needed for collaboration with designers and other stakeholders.
+##### Learning and Monitoring

+1. **Accepting Failures:** It's acceptable to break things once, but not acceptable to repeat the same mistake.
+2. **Learn from Mistakes:** Use postmortems and retrospectives to learn from inevitable mistakes and improve processes.
-1. **Monitoring:** It is extremely hard to get monitoring right.
+3. **Monitoring:** It is extremely hard to get monitoring right.
 Use post-mortems to learn from mistakes and do corrective actions to monitoring alerts.

 ## Conclusion